 Dana and I went to Folk Life Fest on Saturday and it was hot, fun, and crowded.
 We were lucky enough to catch some Shelby Earl, I haven't seen her since West Seattle Fest a couple years ago.
 I really should pay more attention and catch her full act again, she's got a gorgeous sound and a fun presence and her songs made me happy.
-We also saw an amazing variety and quantity of pick-up bands busking all over the place, pretty much wall to wall music in little micro-climates.

 Kids playing at the Mural Amphitheater: